seymaguleryuz/radical-group.github.io/_projects/ffp.md

 status: active
 ---

-Material analysis is critical to enable the production of safe and quality goods and today companies use cumbersome, time-consuming, and error-prone methods to analyze materials using expensive analytical laboratories.

-Our objective is to provide a cutting-edge material analysis application which produces accurate, and near real-time readings.
-We use machine learning (ML) algorithms leveraging HPC to process data gathered from handheld infrared sensors.
+Material analysis is critical to enable the production of safe and high-quality goods.
+Today companies use cumbersome, time-consuming, and error-prone methods to analyze materials which require expensive analytical laboratories.
+We develop a software application to enable cutting-edge material analysis, producing accurate and near real-time readings.
+We use machine learning  algorithms and high performance computing to process data gathered from hand-held infrared sensors.